-As the deinstall command runs, you are prompted to provide the home directory of the Oracle software that you want to remove from your system.
+As the deinstall command runs, you are prompted to provide the home directory of the Oracle software to remove from your system.
 Provide additional information as prompted.

 To run the deinstall command from an Oracle Grid Infrastructure for a cluster home, enter the following command: